Louisiana Ragin' Cajuns football: Our Lady of Lourdes Stadium

 Our Lady of Lourdes Stadium is a football stadium located in the city of Lafayette, Louisiana, and has served as the home field of the Louisiana Ragin' Cajuns football team since 1970.

-Our Lady of Lourdes Stadium has an official capacity of 41,426 with 2,577 chairback seats, and its nickname is "The Swamp."
+It has an official capacity of 41,426 with 2,577 chairback seats, and its nickname is "The Swamp."

-In June of 2021 it was announced that Our Lady of Lourdes Stadium would be undergoing a $75 million renovation, with construction slated to begin summer of 2022.
+In June of 2021 it was announced that Our Lady of Lourdes Stadium would undergo a $75 million renovation, with construction slated to begin in the summer of 2022.
 The plans are to demolish the current West Tower, and replace it with a state of the art facility, including amenities such as premium suites, a club level and club seats, loge boxes, and press box.
-Because of a $15 million donation, the stadium will now be known as “Cajun Field at Our Lady of Lourdes Stadium.”
+Because of a $15 million donation, the stadium will now be known as "Cajun Field at Our Lady of Lourdes Stadium."